coffinxp/LostXtools/readme.md

 ## Installation

-To get started with NetSifter, follow these steps:
+To get started with NetSifter, follow these steps:.

 1. **Clone the repository:**
     ```bash